jshrdt/ML2-final/README.md

 ___

 Since preprocessing takes some time & relies on cv/cvlib which uses tensor flow, I have decided to supply toy samples of the ROI files for easy testing of the code.
 Preprocessing was done using these commands and requires some more modules/files as detailed above.
-To run the code yourself, uncomment the 'from ...import...' statement and second half of the get_rois() function in helper.py.
-I recommend passing -lim X to reduce the nr of items processed from CAT_01 in particular.
+To run the code yourself, uncomment the 'from ...import...' statement and second half of the get_rois() function in helper.py, as well as the import statements in process_imgs.py.
+I recommend passing -lim X to process_imgs.py to reduce the nr of items processed from CAT_01 in particular.

 > $ python process_imgs.py
 * handles extraction of ROI arrays for gold sets CAT_00_solid and CAT_00_mixed, saves these as .npy files to roi path in config